carlogiulietti/nutrition-mate-privacy/README.md

 ---

+## Scope of Application and Content Disclaimer
+Nutrition Mate provides general nutrition and fitness estimates intended for **generally healthy adults**.
+The App does **not** provide medical advice, diagnosis, or treatment and is not intended for use by children, pregnant or nursing individuals, or people with medical conditions unless advised by a qualified healthcare professional.

+All calculations, estimates, and nutritional targets provided by the App are **educational and informational only**.
+Individual needs may vary based on personal health factors, and users should consult a healthcare professional before making significant dietary or fitness changes.

+Nutrition Mate does not collect or process medical data and does not integrate with Apple HealthKit or other medical systems.

+---

 ## 1. Information We Collect
 Nutrition Mate collects only the minimum data necessary to operate its features, improve performance, ensure stability, and serve non-personalized advertisements.
 We do **not** collect personally identifiable information such as your name, email address, phone number, or physical address.

 ### 1.1 Data You Enter Into the App (Stored Locally Only)
 Nutrition and meal-related data (such as daily calorie intake, bucketed calorie values, and meal actions) are stored **locally on your device** using secure on-device key-value storage appropriate to the platform.
 This data is never transmitted to our servers or shared with third parties.

+**These values represent user-entered estimates and app-generated calculations, not medical or clinical records.**

 **Exception:** Privacy consent preferences are stored both locally (for offline functionality) and in Firebase Firestore (linked to your anonymous UID) to ensure consent choices persist and can be synchronized across app reinstalls.
 No nutrition, meal, or tracking data is ever stored in Firestore.
 Only user consent records and non-personal configuration data are associated with the anonymous UID.